-On December 22, 2017, the U.S. enacted Public Law 115-97, known as the Tax Cuts and Jobs Act (the Tax Act).
-The Tax Act reduces the statutory rate of U.S. federal corporate income tax to 21 percent and enacts numerous other changes impacting AIG Bermuda and the life insurance industry in tax years beginning January 1, 2018.
+On December 22, 2017, the U.S. enacted Public Law 115-97, known informally as the Tax Cuts and Jobs Act (the Tax Act).
+The Tax Act reduced the statutory rate of U.S. federal corporate income tax to 21 percent and enacted numerous other changes impacting AIG Bermuda and the insurance industry.